-A T&M Ticket is a commonly used paper form that captures the details of an employer's request for a collaborator to perform out-of-scope work.
-Short for 'Time and Materials', it details a contractor's or subcontractor's expenses—such as, use of materials and equipment, labor cost, and any markup for profit.
-In Procore, a T&M Ticket provides these collaborators with a digital method to document and track out-of-scope expenditures to ensure that they get paid.
+A Daywork Sheet is a commonly used paper form that captures the details of an employer's request for a collaborator to perform out-of-scope work.
+Short for 'Time and Materials', it details a contractor or subcontractor's expenses—such as the use of materials and equipment, labour cost and any markup for profit.
+In Procore, a Daywork Sheet provides these collaborators with a digital method to document and track out-of-scope expenditures to ensure that they get paid.

 In Procore, a number of tools let you add tags/keywords to a record.
 When you have a large number of records, this makes it easier for users to use the tool's search feature to find the records marked with those tags/keywords.

-In Procore, a transmittal is a record that acts much like a packing slip to record the documents, drawings, goods, materials, samples, supplies that are transferred between entities on a project.
+In Procore, a Transmittal is a record that acts much like a packing slip to record the documents, drawings, goods, materials, samples or supplies that are transferred between entities on a project.